-- (a) Inform the responsible RPF or plan submitter, whether in writing or orally, of any site conditions which in the LTO's opinion prevent implementation of the approved plan including amendments. - (b) Be responsible for the work of his or her employees and familiarize all employees with the intent and details of the operational and protection measures of the plan and amendments that apply to their work. - (c) Keep a copy of the applicable approved plan and amendments available for reference at the site of active timber operations. - (d) Comply with all provisions of the Act, Board rules and regulations, the applicable approved plan and any approved amendments to the plan.
+- (a) Inform the responsible RPF or plan submitter, whether in writing or orally, of any site conditions which in the LTO's opinion prevent implementation of the approved plan including amendments. - (b) Be responsible for the work of his or her employees and familiarize all employees with the intent and details of the operational and protection measures of the plan and amendments that apply to their work. - (c) Keep a copy of the applicable approved plan and amendments available for reference at the site of active timber operations.
+The LTO is not required to possess any confidential addenda to the plan such as the Confidential Archaeological Addendum, nor is the LTO required to keep a copy of such confidential plan addenda at the site of active timber operations.